nibtr/1brc-rs/README.md

 - Calculate the **median** and **mean** runtime.
 - Speedup is calculated relative to the baseline (v1).

+Update: Finally got sub 3s.
+It can get lower but I think that's good enough for now.

 ## Benchmark Results

 | Version | Description                                     | Median Time (s)| Mean ± SD (s)   | Speedup (vs v1) |